@stdlib/deploy

 Deployable

-that provides a handy unified mechanism for deployments by implementing a simple receiver for the Deploy message.
+provides a unified mechanism for deployments by implementing a simple receiver for the Deploy

 All contracts are deployed by sending them a message.
-While any message can be used for this purpose, best practice is to use the special Deploy message.
+While any message can be used for this purpose, you can use the special Deploy

 This message has a single field, queryId